 Background and Context

 These resources will help students develop a thorough understanding of Economic Issues and make connections between historical events, current conversations, and current policy proposals surrounding the issues.
-This section includes all of the context and content previously included in Close Up’s public policy chapters.

 Current Issue Debates

 Current Issue Debates are framed by a central question and followed by historical context, an overview of both sides of the topic, and discussion questions to facilitate deliberation in the classroom.

 Videos from Policy Makers

 Brought to you by ASP HOMEROOM, through a collaboration between Close Up Foundation and A Starting Point, these supplemental videos are an introduction to policy areas that provide an opportunity for students to hear different perspectives directly from lawmakers.

 Across the United States, towns and cities are flooded with “Help Wanted” signs on business doors.
 The U.S. job market has seen its share of ups and downs over the last two years, but 2021 was a year of record-breaking highs in many categories.
 The two most important: record-breaking quits and record-breaking new job openings. […]

 Already facing the enormous challenge of addressing spiking cases of COVID-19 due to the Omicron variant, President Joe Biden’s administration was presented with a new challenge when Senator Joe Manchin, D-W.Va., announced that he would not support the $2 trillion spending plan known as Build Back Better.
 Citing concerns over the level of spending on […]